svenhjol/Strange/docs/features/scrollkeepers.md

 Their "job site block" is the **Writing Desk**, crafted from four planks like a crafting table with two books above it.
 Currently, the writing desk has no interaction.

 Scrollkeepers only gain XP by completing quests for them.
-The **do not gain XP when trading** with them.
+They **do not gain XP when trading** with them.

 ## Buying scrolls